 Responsibilities, Holds, Finance Charges, Collections

-Charges for tuition and fees for a semester are due and payable at the time of registration; full payment must be received no later than the payment deadline.
-Accounts not paid or without payment arrangements by the deadline will be subject to additional fees and possible submission for collection if the balance isn’t paid in full by the last day of the semester.
+Payment for tuition and fees for a semester are due no later than the payment deadline.
+Accounts not paid or without payment arrangements by the deadline will be subject to additional fees, account holds and possible submission for collection if the balance isn’t paid in full by the last day of the semester.

 By registering for class, students assume responsibility for all charges, for knowing the correct tuition and fees owed, for verifying the status and balance of their account, and for payment of all charges in the Accounting and Financial Management (AFM) office prior to payment deadlines.
 NOTE: Students whose “home” institution is the University of Wyoming or any of Casper College’s upper division partners, and who are concurrently enrolled in Casper College courses, are required to pay Casper College tuition directly to Casper College by the Casper College payment deadline.

 Nonattendance does not constitute withdrawal.
 Students must notify the registrar if they will not attend a semester at Casper College for which they are registered.
 Failure to pay tuition and fees does not constitute withdrawal.
 Students are responsible for charges incurred to the date of formal withdrawal according to the refund schedule.
-If a student’s federal financial aid or any other source of funding, including financial aid issued by another institution, trust fund distribution, payment by employer or other parties, will not be available prior to a payment deadline, it is the student’s responsibility to contact the AFM Office prior to the deadline to make payment arrangements.
-A student should verify receipt of expected outside payments by the AFM Office prior to due dates to avoid extension/ late payment fee charges.
+If a student’s federal financial aid or any other source of funding, including financial aid issued by another institution, trust fund distribution, payment by employer or other parties, will not be available prior to a payment deadline.
+It is the student’s responsibility to contact the AFM Office prior to the deadline to make payment arrangements.
+A student should verify receipt of expected outside payments by the AFM Office prior to due dates to avoid finance charges.
 Note: Casper College tuition will not be deducted from financial aid issued by another institution.
-Failure to make payment or arrangements will result in the assessment of extension charges.
+Failure to make payment or arrangements will result in the assessment of finance charges and account holds.